whileseated/Three-Date-Scripts/README.md

 Example: `python date_span.py 100`

 **Output:**
-Displays a date that is the specified number of days ago from the current date.
+Displays a date that is the specified number of days ago from today's date.

 ---